 Cardinality in general refers to the number of rows flowing between operations.

 Remember, operations execute per row, and depending upon your query, it’s possible for there to be multiple rows where the same value is present for a variable that you’re operating upon.

 For example, if you’re performing an expansion out from a node variable, if the same specific node is present on multiple rows, you could be performing the same operation multiple times redundantly.

 Managing cardinality is all about making sure that when you perform operations on values, that you shrink the cardinality first, if possible, so that you avoid those redundant operations.

 - Because we want the query to be quick; we want to do the least amount of work needed, as opposed to redundantly performing the same operation for the same value multiple times.

 - Because we want the query to be correct; we don’t want to see unwanted duplicate result rows, or end up creating duplicate graph elements.

 Cardinality issues can lead to redundant and wasteful operations

-In the query results above, The Matrix movie has a cardinality of 5: the same node is present on all rows.
-The actors however have a cardinality of 1: each distinct actor only occurs in a single row of the stream.
+In the query results above, The Matrix movie is the same starting node for all results, so the same node is present on all rows of the stream.
+Each distinct actor only occurs in a single row of the stream.